priyamharsh14/SniffnDetect/README.md

 ```
 /SniffnDetect/$ sudo python3 start.py
 ```
 This will start the web interface at your local port 5000.
-Now, you can simply fire up your browser and goto 127.0.0.1:5000 to access it.
+Now, you can simply fire up your browser and go to 127.0.0.1:5000 to access it.

 ## Donate